A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Estate, inheritance, and income tax coordination.

-For New York estates, we pay particular attention to the estate tax cliff and the 3-year gift clawback.
-For New Jersey, we file inheritance tax returns (IT-R and L-9) and coordinate with the surrogate on tax waivers.
-For Ohio, where there is no state estate or inheritance tax, we focus on federal estate tax and fiduciary income tax compliance.
+New York: watch the estate tax cliff and 3-year clawback.
+New Jersey: inheritance tax returns and surrogate waivers.
+Ohio: no state estate tax, so we focus on federal and income tax compliance.

 08 / DISTRIBUTION